 Steering or limiting tenants of the same nationality to one area of the property, such as only allowing people of Hispanic origin to rent units on back or unseen side of the property.

-Requiring only people from other countries to show extra forms of identification to apply for housing.
+Requiring only people from other countries to show extra forms of identification or documentation to apply for housing.

 Requiring a co-signer because of immigration or refugee status.